pnp/modernization/Tools/SharePoint.Modernization/Modernization Framework release notes.md

 - A page layout mapping can be reused for multiple, similar, page layouts by specifying the additional page layouts as a semi colon separated list in the AlsoAppliesTo attribute #217
 - SkipDefaultUrlRewrite pageTransformationInformation property that allows one to skip the default URL rewriting logic while still applying a possible provided custom URL mapping #219
-- Option to insert 'hard coded' html content on the created target page (e.g. hard coded text in your page layout) by using following construct in your page layout mapping file
+- Option to insert 'hard coded' html content on the created target page (e.g. hard coded text in your page layout) by using below construct in your page layout mapping file.
+Running functions on fields targetting the "SharePointPnP.Modernization.WikiTextPart" web part is not also possible.

 ```XML
 <WebParts>